King's Quest II: Romancing the Stones: Plot

 The game is more of a retelling or reimagining of the story than a simple remake.
-The overall premise of the game is the same as the original: the recently crowned King Graham travels to Kolyma to find a bride to become her queen, after seeing an image of her trapped in a tower in his magic mirror.
+The overall premise of the game is the same as the original: the recently crowned King Graham travels to Kolyma to find a bride to become his queen, after seeing an image of her trapped in a tower in his magic mirror.
 However, the adventures of Graham in Kolyma, as well as the backstories of the characters found there, are greatly expanded and changed when needed.
 Some new characters are added to the game as well, such as Daventry's new prime minister, Gervain, who is the one that suggests Graham to look outside of Daventry for a bride.
 The character of The Father is also introduced; he is the leader of the Black Cloak Society, a group of evil mages, wizards, and the nemesis of Graham, but his role is not revealed in full.
 While in Kolyma, Graham must overcome the Black Cloak Society, stop the witch Hagatha and The Father, and save both kingdoms.
 Other plot points that are changed include "Dracula" now being "Caldaur", a character who redeems himself with Graham's help; and the "Monk" now being "Llowh'wof", the leader of a werewolf clan who plots to keep Kolyma trapped in a dark age.
 By the end of the game, Graham learns that Gervain is really The Father, who had planted the image in the mirror, to lead Graham to Kolyma in an attempt to kill him there.
 This was done in hopes of him becoming the new King of Daventry, as he was the next in line to the throne, in order to search for a powerful artifact called "The Item".

 The game also contains references to Graham's past and future.
 This includes his dilemmas and thoughts during King's Quest III: To Heir Is Human, when his infant boy had been lost, his daughter had been abducted and Daventry was being ravaged by the three-headed Dragon.
 Also notable is the appearance of Connor from King's Quest: Mask of Eternity, when he is meeting King Graham for the first time.